 There’s more to consider when looking at hire services.
 Find a hire service that offers unlimited kilometres, so you don’t end up blowing your budget.
 Be on the lookout for other benefits like no cash bond or credit card deductions and 24/7 roadside assistance.
 Caravan park discounts or free camper park admittance are also options.

-Designing your perfect campervan hire Brisbane trip
+Designing your perfect Brisbane road trip

 First, it’s important to point out that starting in Brisbane is much more economical than other cities.
 Also, no matter what time of year, Brisbane has a less variable climate than some other areas, with winters still bearable at around 20 °C and sunny summer days hitting 30 °C. Its proximity to the Coral Sea brings in warm ocean currents.
 Starting in Brisbane, there are so many areas within a few hours of the city that are unique and enchanting.
 Here are our favourites: